Mini Percutaneous Nephrolithotomy (mini PCNL)

 How is the stent removed?

-If it’s on a string, we simply pull it out after 3–5 days.
-It’s over in seconds and doesn’t need another operation.
+If it is on a string, we simply pull it out after 3–5 days.
+It is over in seconds and does not need another operation.

 When can I go back to work?

 Most people return to light duties within a week.
-If your job is physical, give it a little longer.
+If your job involves physical activity, allow a little longer.

 Can the stones come back?